elvis-sande/elvis-sande/README.md

 *Co-Founder & Software Engineer | `2021- Ongoing`*

-Bookyt is a startup founded by myself that deals with research in the fields of AI, cryptography and blockchain technology, and develop future-proof technical solutions enabling clients to achieve their goals without worries.
+Bookyt is a startup founded by myself that deals with research in the fields of AI, cryptography and blockchain technology, and develops future-proof technical solutions enabling clients to achieve their goals without worries.

 <details>
   <summary><b>Our ongoing R&D projects</b></summary>